meta-eukomics/eukrhythmic-analaysis-pipeline/README.md

 # Intercomparison common metatranscriptomic pipeline

 This repo contains the parameters and setup information for the base-run of all samples from the OCB meta-eukomics intercomparison.
+Information on the general pipeline used can be found below on this readme.

 Samples are as follows: